 Finally, an LLC structure can enhance the credibility of a professional organizer.
 Informal business entities don’t have exclusive assumed business names and typically operate under the personal name(s) of their owner(s).
 For instance, if your name is Johnny Smith and you operate a sole proprietorship as a professional organizer, your company’s name is also “Johnny Smith,” which obviously isn’t a great name for any business.

-In this scenario, you could register a DBA (doing business as) name to give your business the ability to operate under an assumed business name, but DBAs have no exclusivity regarding their naming rights.
+In this scenario, you could register a DBA (doing business as) name to give your business the ability to operate under an assumed business name, but DBAs have no exclusivity regarding their naming rights in many states.
 This means that if another professional organizer wants to use your DBA name as their own, they’re not only allowed to do so, but they can actually register a formal business entity with that name, preventing you from continuing to use your own assumed name.

 With an LLC, you not only have the rights to exclusive use of a business name, but you will also have either the phrase “limited liability company” or the letters “LLC” in that business name.
 This provides your business with a jolt of respectability because customers respect the professionalism displayed by an LLC.
 Also, they typically feel more comfortable writing checks to a business entity rather than to an individual.